-Sadly the HMS Banka Minesweeper was salvaged illegally in 2015 and has thus lost it’s attraction to technical divers.
+Sadly also the HMS Banka Minesweeper was salvaged illegally in 2015 and has thus lost it’s attraction to technical divers.

 The HMS Banka was a vessel of 623 tons gross and was built at Dordrecht in 1914.
 She was registered in Singapore under the British flag and was originally named ‘Singkara’ formerly owned by the Soon Bee S.S.
 Co.
 (Singapore) Ltd.